reharik/papers/README.md

 Papers was inspired by the callback based authentication system [Passport](http://passportjs.org/).
-Feature parity is
-almost complete, except for a few minor items that I couldn't figure out a use case for.
+Feature parity is almost complete, except for a few minor items that I couldn't figure out a use case for.

 If there are any Passport features that are missing that you need I would be happy to implement them.

 ## Why Papers
-  - I have never been a fan of callbacks and found using they create very difficult logic to follow I know I'm not alone.
+  - Not a fan of callbacks, and found passport logic very difficult to follow
   - I have also had a difficult time in the past figuring out/using Passport.
-  - I prefer a more functional style with less/no state if possible.
-Passport extends both the request and the strategies provided with function which access the internal state of those objects, which I found difficult to work with.
-So I have implemented Papers with encapsulated state and pure functions where possible ( if you read the code you'll see it could be more so.
-I intend to refine it, but it's possible with the implemented architecture )
+  - More functional style with less/no state if possible.

 ## Key differences
   - Papers uses promises and co routines to handle the async or potentially async